BarelyMiSSeD/minqlx-plugins/README.md

 Checks to see if the votelimiter.py is up to date and lists the version running on the server.

 Usage: !versionvotelimiter

+<b>!unvoteban</b>

+Removes a player from the votelimiter voteban list.
+This voteban list only maintains a player on the list until the player disconnects ro the server is restarted.

+Usage: !unvoteban \<id\>

+<b>!addvoteban</b>

+Adds a player to the votelimiter voteban list.
+This voteban list only maintains a player on the list until the player disconnects ro the server is restarted.

+Usage: !addvoteban \<id\>

+<b>!votebanlist</b>

+Lists the players on the votelimiter voteban list.

+Usage: !votebanlist \<vote\>
 <br><br>
 <b>CVARs</b>
 <b>The following bot settings used in the votelimiter script can be set with the rest of the minqlx bot settings:</b><br>